HarvardMapCollection/tutorials-share/content/posts/nicolae/index.md

 ---
-title: A Geographical Cat in the Box, A remembered yet unknown Institute of Geographical Exploration at Harvard (1930-1951)
+title: A Geographical Cat in the Box, a remembered yet unknown Institute of Geographical Exploration at Harvard (1930-1951)
 date: 2024-08-14
 tags: ["news"]
 image: cover.jpg